 Table Of Content

-“Will the place be sunny at lunch time for a nice walk?“
+“Will the place be sunny at lunch time for making a nice walk?“

-[well, the weather was close to clear sky conditions but mountains are high here and casting long shadows in the winter time].
+[well, the weather was close to clear sky conditions but mountains are high here and cast long shadows in winter time].

 A rather easy task I thought, so I got my tools ready since that was an occasion to verify the predictions with some photos!
 Thanks to the new EU-DEM at 25m I was able to perform the computations right away in a metric system rather than dealing with degree in LatLong.